damianhakert/damianhakert.github.io/source/handbook/ux/personas/index.html.md

 <hr>

 ### Harry Robinson
-Using GitLab.com for personal/hobby projects, Would like to use GitLab at work, Working for a medium to large size organisation
+- Using GitLab.com for personal/hobby projects
+- Would like to use GitLab at work
+- Working for a medium to large size organisation

 #### Demographics